LanGuipeng/HQFS/README.md

 # HQFS
 ---
-HQFS: High Quality Face Swapping with Multi-scale Adaptive Identity Mapping and Dual Latent En-decoding
+Face Swapping with Adaptive Exploration-fusion Mechanism and Dual En-decoing Tactic
 ---
 *This is the official code of HQFS, which is implemented by PyTorch.*